 The method of measuring antioxidant power by ferric reduction (FRAP)

 The FRP method was initially developed by Benzi and Strain (1996) to measure the reducing power in plasma, but later this method was adapted and used to measure antioxidants in plants.
 In this method, the ability of extracts to regenerate ferric ions (Fe3+) in the presence of antioxidants is measured.
-By reducing ferric ions (Fe3+) and converting it to ferrous ions (Fe2+) in acidic pH and in the presence of tripyridyl triazine (TPTZ), the Fe-TPTZ complex is formed, and its color is blue.
-Is.
-After that, optical measurement is measured at 593 nm.
+By reducing ferric ions (Fe3+) and converting it to ferrous ions (Fe2+) in acidic pH and in the presence of tripyridyl triazine (TPTZ), the Fe-TPTZ complex is formed, and its color is blue. .
+After that, optical measurement is done at 593 nm.
 Of course, it should be noted that the ability of an antioxidant to overcome free radicals does not necessarily correspond to its ability to reduce Fe3+ to Fe2+ [3].

 Reducing Power method